DanaLooschelders/UHI_Project_FE/README.md

 # UHI_Project_FE
 These scripts build a random forest model to model the air temperature in the city of muenster.

+the following training data was used

+* air temperature measurements of Thermochron iButtons
-the air temperature measurements of Thermochron iButtons and Netamto weather stations were used as training data
+* air temperature measurements of Netamto weather stations

 The following predictors are used